andydandy74/Journalysis/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 (Please fill in.
-A clear and concise description of what the bug is.)
+A clear and concise description of what the bug is.
+Include a journal file if possible.)

 **Steps to Reproduce**
 (Please fill in.
 What did you do, step by step?)